112523chen/112523chen.github.io/.github/ISSUE_TEMPLATE/busy-work.md

 ---
-name: Add New Feature
+name: Busy Work
-about: 'Document a new feature '
+about: Checklist of tasks to do
 title: ''
-labels: 'type: enhancement'
+labels: ''
 assignees: 112523chen

 ---